 They are organized around certain specific activities that persons with disabilities are deemed to be able to carry out;

-They focus and emphasize medical and rehabilitation approaches;
+They focus and emphasize medical approaches;

 ….

-Sheltered workshops for persons with disabilities are not to be considered as a measure of progressive realization of the right to work, which is only evidenced in employment in an open and inclusive labour market.
+Sheltered workshops for persons with disabilities are not always to be considered as a measure of progressive realization of the right to work, which is only evidenced in employment in an open and inclusive labour market.
 It is important not to confuse sheltered workshops with cooperatives, or jobs organized or run by persons with disabilities in which labour laws are generally respected.

 See comment on paragraph 3.
 Given the lack of a common definition and disparity among practices and characteristics among what might be considered sheltered workshops it would be more useful to focus on the elements and not use only refer to “sheltered workshops”.